danforthcenter/plantcv/docs/filters_filter_objs.md

     - bin_img - Binary image containing the connected regions to consider
     - cut_side - "upper" or "lower", side to keep when objects are divided by the "thresh" value
     - thresh - Threshold for keeping objects.
 Default is to threshold at the mean value for the property
-    - property - Which object property to filter on
+    - regprop - Which object property to filter on
 - **Context:**
     - Used to isolate objects of interest in a binary image based on their features.
 The output mask can be used for further analysis.
 - **Example use:**